jasperdrescher/Proton/README.md

 Building the project is currently only possible by using Microsoft Visual Studio (2013 or higher).
 In order to build the project you'll need to add the 32-bit [GLFW](http://www.glfw.org/download.html) and [GLEW](http://glew.sourceforge.net/) binaries to the "dependencies" folder.

+### Requirements

+* C++11
+* OpenGL 4.4
+* Microsoft Visual Studio 2015

 ### Windows
-Open the Solution file and build either Debug or Release for Win32.
+Open the "solution file" and build either Debug or Release for Win32.

 ## Features
 * File formats